Groupon fires CEO, Mason admits "failure" in candid memo

 Co-founder Eric Lefkofsky and board member Ted Leonsis will lead the company in the interim, until a permanent CEO is found.

 "We all know our operational and financial performance has eroded the confidence of many of our supporters, both inside and outside of the company.
-Now our task at hand is to win back their support," the pair wrote in a joint letter to employees.
+Now our task at hand is to win back their support," according to a letter from Lefkofsky and Leonsis.

 The company's stock closed 24 percent lower on Thursday after the daily deals company posted a surprise quarterly loss on Wednesday, partly because it took a smaller cut of revenue from merchants offering holiday season discounts.